 Skip to main content

-The Sendrealm React Native SDK gives your JavaScript app one API for mobile push, while using native Android and iOS code under the hood.
-On Android it wraps the Sendrealm Android SDK and Firebase Cloud Messaging.
-On iOS it wraps the Sendrealm iOS APNs module.
-Use this page for React Native apps that own their native android and ios projects.
-If you use Expo prebuild or EAS development builds, use React Native Expo SDK.
+Use the Sendrealm React Native SDK in React Native apps that own their native android and ios projects.
+If you use Expo prebuild or EAS builds, use React Native Expo SDK.

 Setup Order